lukso-network/tools-lukso-cli/README.md

 ```

 ### `update configs`
 `update configs` Update chain configuration files.
 This commands overwrites your oldchain configs, but keeps your client configs.
+In order to update your configs, you need to:
+1) Have your node stopped
+2) Be in the LUKSO CLI initialized directory

 #### How to update chain config files
 ```sh